 Explore the patches in various folders to see if there are any that you want to use.
 Remember to list additional patches in the

 patchesStrategicMerge section of your

-If you want to store Spinnaker secrets in Kubernetes, store secret literals in
+If you want to store Spinnaker secrets in Kubernetes, we recommend using Kustomize generators.

 Deploy Armory Enterprise

 Once you have configured your patch files, you can deploy Armory Enterprise.

 kubectl create ns spinnaker

 If you want to use a different namespace, you must update the